letsface/interview-postgresql/README.md

  * EntitySecure: view based on Entity that restricts access to data based on the user role set in var.role_name (a customized setting)
  * any other views of the data you need
 * pgtap/*.sql: add your own tests
+* zip up and send your local git repo by email with a detailed report on how much time it took

 ## Rules and evaluation criteria